 We develop spend partnerships with public, private and voluntary sectors that enable individuals to access a wide range of positive activities.
 Spend opportunities across our UK network can be accessed by members from any programme.
 For example, someone might earn some Time Credits by volunteering their time for a community group in Lancashire, and choose to spend them on a visit to one of the many London attractions that accept Time Credits in exchange for entry.

-Since we started in 2008, Tempo has established Time Credits networks in six regions of the UK, and over half a million Time Credits have been earned.
+Since we started in 2008, Tempo has established Time Credits networks in six regions of the UK, and over one million Time Credits have been earned.

 Our vision is for strong, connected communities where everyone’s time is valued.
 We want to work with more communities in England and Wales – enabling more people to contribute to their local community, and be recognised for the time that they give.